ewosborne/adctl/README.md

 ## Building
 I use [just](https://just.systems/) so everything is in a `justfile`.
 You can do that too, or just copy the steps from that file and run them by hand.
 No magic here. `just build` or `go build -ldflags "-s -w" .`, as you like.

+## Testing
+All of these tests run against an AdGuard Home server, I don't have any fancy test harnesses or mocks or anything.
+YMMV but this approach works for me.

 ## Examples